everslick/genesys/README.md

 ```

-now you can create a file called makefile.config and populate with the
+Now you can create a file called Makefile.config and populate with the
 following content:

 ```